bigglet/worldcup-football-predictor/README.md

 ## Running the examples

 Running the scripts.
-To run all the scipts, make sure you have `scikitlearn`, `numpy` and `pickle installed`.
+To run all the scipts, make sure you have `scikitlearn`, `numpy` and `pickle` installed.
 Once these have been installed check that the scripts work by running:
 ```bash
   python dataset-maker.py
 ```